ZLester/rot.js-Tutorial/README.md

 # rot.js-Tutorial
-# Learn to build roguelike games in javascript with rot.js.
+* Learn to build roguelike games in javascript with rot.js.
-# Check out zacharylester.com for the full tutorial!
-I'll be posting new updates there each week.
+* Check out zacharylester.com for the full tutorial!
+* I'll be posting new updates on my blog each week.